BeipDev/BeipMU/Documentation/CommandLine.md

     /recall 100 Joe*

 Searches the output buffer for the given string and displays it in a list in the output window.
 Wildcards are allowed, but only at the beginning or end of the search string.
 For example, Joe* would indicate that the line starts with "Joe", *Joe would mean the line ends with "Joe".
 No stars just means the line contains the given string.

+## /receive
+Usage:

+    /receive <text>

+Acts like whatever text after "/receieve " was received from the server (plus a cr-lf after).
+Useful for testing triggers or even initializing spawn windows on connect.

 ## /resetscript
 Usage: